questdb/questdb/CONTRIBUTING.md

 ## Setup Java and JAVA_HOME

-JAVA_HOME is require by Maven.
+JAVA_HOME is required by Maven.
 It is possible to have multiple version of Java on the same platform.
 Please set up JAVA_HOME to point to Java 11.
 Java versions above or below may not work.
 If you are new to Java please check JAVA_HOME is pointing to the root of Java directory.
 For example, I installed Java here `C:\Users\Vlad\dev\jdk-11.0.8`.
 JAVA_HOME needs to be `C:\Users\Vlad\dev\jdk-11.0.8` and *not* `C:\Users\Vlad\dev\jdk-11.0.8\bin\java` however tempting this is.